rlsalcido24/lakehouse_utils/README.md

 ### Automated 'to the moon' CUJ

-i) Create a seperate dev branch of your dbt project. dbt seed.
+i) Create a seperate dev branch of your dbt project.
+Execute dbt seed (if you haven't already).
 Run the helper function_to_macro.py file on Databricks.
 Obvserve that all your snowflake models have now been automatically refactored to reference relevant macros, therefore making it possible to build these models in databricks.

 ii) dbt run.